 But the highlight was the Wi-Fi situation: Turkish provides 1GB of free in-flight Wi-Fi to business class passengers.
 You can simply follow the instructions on the screen to log in via your device through the portal, entering your last name and seat number to get online.

 Speeds were a little sluggish in spots, but that's to be expected when you're crossing the ocean.
 Most importantly, the 1GB cap was more than enough data to get about six hours of work done throughout the flight without purchasing additional access.

 Turkish Airlines business class gets more than solid marks.
 Compared to what you get flying most airlines flying business class across the Atlantic Ocean, this wins in a wash.

-While these new seats onboard the 787 have some room for improvement, it’s a sharp-looking and comfortable seat offering far more privacy than what you’d get on oder Turkish Airlines jets.
-The food and service was far from perfect, but I’m eager to try Turkish business class sometime again and let the airline prove they’ve earned the accolades.
+While these new seats onboard the 787 have some room for improvement, it's a sharp-looking and comfortable seat offering far more privacy than what you'd get on older Turkish Airlines jets.
+The food and service were far from perfect, but I'm eager to try Turkish business class sometime again and let the airline prove they've earned the accolades.